 Computational thinking refers to a set of skills that are used in various fields and situations, and in our daily lives.
-These skills are not only associated with the field of computer science and they're not intended to make people think like computers.
-The skills that are associated with computational thinking can help us to solve problems.
+These skills are not only associated with the field of computer science field and they're not intended to make people think like computers.
+The skills associated with computational thinking can help us to solve problems.

-WeDo 2.0 develops your pupils' computational thinking skills in the following ways:
+WeDo 2.0 develops students' computational thinking skills in the following ways: